 Where to find the best Pastel de Nata?

-While Pastéis de Belém is perhaps the most famous purveyor of pastel de nata, these delicious custard tarts have become a staple in Portuguese cuisine, and various bakeries and pastry shops across Portugal produce their own versions.
-Another option in downtown Lisbon would be Manteigaria, who, in my view, actually make better Pastel de Nata than the overly touristy Pastéis de Belém.
+While Pastéis de Belém is perhaps the most famous purveyor of pastel de nata, these custard tarts have become a staple in Portuguese cuisine, so various bakeries and pastry shops across the country produce their own amazing versions.
+One such option in downtown Lisbon is Manteigaria, who, in my view, actually make better Pastel de Nata than the overly touristy Pastéis de Belém.

 I’m all about sampling as much local produce as possible (I am reminded of this every time I look in the mirror), so the first thing I did upon arrival to Portugal was join a Lisbon food tour.
-For me, food tours are a great way to immediately get a feel for a new place, while also learning about its history and food culture.
-You can learn a hell of a lot about a city by chowing down on its most famous dishes, especially if you have a well informed guide who’s skilled at giving you interesting commentary to accompany the grub.
+I reckon you can learn a lot about a new city by chowing down on its most famous dishes, especially if you have a well informed guide who’s skilled at giving you interesting commentary to accompany the grub.

 Lisbon Food & Wine Walking Tour